Belisario Betancur: Presidency

 Betancur was finally elected President in 1982 and served until 1986.
 As President, he helped found the Contadora Group to bring about peace in Central America, began democratic reforms by incorporating the principal armed movements into civil life, promoted low-cost housing and open universities, began a literacy campaign and endorsed tax amnesty.

 During his term, the government approved the mayoral election law, municipal and departmental reforms, judicial and congressional reforms, the television statute, the national holiday law, and the new Código Contencioso Administrativo.
 His administration began the exploration and export of coal in the Cerrejón North region and the broadcast of the regional television channels Teleantioquia and Telecaribe.

 Betancur was also noted for his attempts to bring peace to his country.
-During his administration he initiated peace talks with several Colombian guerilla groups.
+During his administration he initiated peace talks with several Colombian guerrilla groups.
 The controversial Palace of Justice siege occurred in late 1985, less than a year before the end of his presidential term.

-He was President during the 1985 eruption of Nevado del Ruiz, which killed over 20,000 people.
+He was president during the 1985 eruption of Nevado del Ruiz, which killed over 20,000 people.

-Post-Presidency
+Post-presidency

 Betancur retired from politics after he left office in 1986.

 Betancur was an Honorary Member of the Club of Rome for Latin America, Chairman of the Truth Commission for El Salvador, and President of the Santillana for Latin America Foundation in Bogotá.
 He also was a founding member of the Pontifical Academy of Social Sciences.